Pioneering SME: FLASC

 “The high capital costs and infrastructure required to upscale the technology is our main challenge.
 However, we are well positioned to collaborate with established companies with a proven track record to deliver the full scope of large-scale FLASC HPES installations.
 In fact, we have seen growing interest from large companies.”

 What are your next steps?

-“Beyond short-term technology development milestones, we are actively working to secure a first commercial project to be deployed in the coming years.
-The next step will be industrialising the technology towards full-scale commercial deployment.
+“Beyond short-term technology development milestones, we are actively working to secure the first commercial project to be deployed in the coming years.
+The next step will be industrialising the technology toward full-scale commercial deployment.
 Therefore, we signed a collaboration agreement with Subsea 7 in June.
-We are also looking at different applications for our technology, from decarbonisation initiatives in the offshore oil and gas sector to large scale deployment of offshore green hydrogen production.
-We are currently engaging in feasibility studies with key partners across the green hydrogen value chain.
-We are always on the look-out for potential partners towards pilot projects, new collaborations, or early-stage feasibility studies.”
+We are also looking at different applications for our technology, from decarbonisation initiatives in the offshore oil and gas sector to large-scale deployment of offshore green hydrogen production.
+We are currently engaged in feasibility studies with key partners across the green hydrogen value chain.
+We are always on the lookout for potential partners towards pilot projects, new collaborations, or early-stage feasibility studies.”

 What is the added value of TKI Wind op Zee?

 “Coming to the Netherlands from Malta, we did not really have a well-established network.
 TKI Wind op Zee supported us with making new contacts, particularly through their match-making events.
 Within a few months of setting up in the Netherlands, we had already joined a consortium for our first Dutch subsidy project.
 I don't think we could have done it without their help.”

 This article has been prepared in cooperation with the Offshore Wind Innovators.